alphagov/govuk-content-publishing-guidance/app/writing-to-gov-uk-standards/style-guides/technical-a-to-z.md

 Make sure you explain what you mean by legacy.

-For example: ‘Government uses a lot of older technology that’s tied into costly contracts.
-These technologies are known as legacy systems.’
+For example: 'Government uses a lot of older technology that's tied into costly contracts.
+These technologies are known as legacy systems.'

 {% include "layouts/shared/back-to-top.njk" %}